-Canon G1 X Mark III versus Pentax KP
+Canon G1 X Mark III vs Pentax KP

 The Canon PowerShot G1 X Mark III and the Pentax KP are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and January 2017.
 The G1X Mark III is a fixed lens compact, while the KP is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Pentax provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Pentax provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G1 X Mark III vs Pentax KP